brainboutique/wallbox-mqtt/README.md

 ```

+- `pollInterval` in seconds.
-- rootTopic: Topic prefix.
+- `rootTopic` Topic prefix.
 For example, "wallbox" would emit "wallbox/2133132/status".

 # Getting Started
 ```